Boreal

 Professor Khaleel Mohammed, Department of Religious Studies at San Diego State University on the Saudi Koran

-The Koran would have the community of believers, because of what it asserts is their superiority in faith, rule the universe and purge it of undesirables, i.e., unbelievers.
+The Koran would have the community of believers, because of what it asserts is their superiority in faith, rule the world and purge it of undesirables, i.e., unbelievers.
 In 1925 a man published a book in which he made the same claim for his community based on its alleged racial superiority.

 Bavaria has maintained a ban on the publication of the 1925 supremacist polemic even after the author's copyright expired in 2016.
 Banning books such as Mein Kampf and the Koran is not the answer; but, neither is preventing people from burning them in effigy, or trampling their pages under foot, especially to protest children being deliberately exposed to their supremacist doctrine and invitation to genocide.